HISTORY AND INSPIRATION

 Sustainability and resilience in this project were a priority throughout the design process.
 Large windows and south-facing courtyards enhance the natural light in the apartments and the corridors.
 Landscape architects PLACE provided a design filled with sustainable greenery and dynamic play areas.
 The two large community rooms are supported with a food pantry and emergency storage to promote community resilience in the event of an earthquake.

-MWA is currently pursuing Earth Advantage Platinum certification for Renaissance Commons.
+MWA achieved Earth Advantage Platinum certification for Renaissance Commons.